timrichardson/gnome_inhibit_list/README.md

 # Usage

+To see what is inhibiting you on the command line, run:

 ``inhibitors list``

+To start up the tray widget, run:

+``inhibitors widget``
+Clicking on the widget will reveal which apps are inhibiting power management, if any.

+If you'd like it to start up on login, add the following to your startup scripts:

+``gtk-launch inhibitor-widget``

 ## Example
 With the Gnome Shell plugin Caffeine activate, and a Google Meet running in Firefox: